tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Expected Response

-INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is bdq:NotEmpty or the value of dwc:verbatimEventDate is bdq:Empty; FILLED_IN the value of dwc:eventDate if an unambiguous ISO 8601 date is interpreted from dwc:verbatimEventDate; otherwise NOT_AMENDED
+INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is bdqval:NotEmpty or the value of dwc:verbatimEventDate is bdqval:Empty; FILLED_IN the value of dwc:eventDate if an unambiguous ISO 8601 date is interpreted from dwc:verbatimEventDate; otherwise NOT_AMENDED

 #### Information Elements